-Each story you publish using Merit has an image/icon associated with it.
+Merit stories can have images/icons associated with them.
 The image can be a badge, school logo, seal, or photo, and will appear on students' merit pages along with their story.
-It may also appear in social media channels like Facebook and LinkedIn when the story is posted there.
+It may also appear in socialmedia channels like Facebook and LinkedIn when the story is posted there.

 Here's an example of how Images are used on student pages: